llafuente/language/introduction/introduction.md

 Things that the compiler *will do* for you.

-* Testing - continuous integration (CI) and code coverage at compile time.

-* Documentation.
-Plee has type inference so we need a way to export that information, we build a basic documentation.
+* Run tests (with code coverage) and benchmarks.

+* Documentation generation.

 * Export module interface in a clean file.
-Something like header file in c.
+Something like header file in c/cpp.

-* Benchmarks.

 * Code expansion and beautifier.
 Plee is full of shortcuts that generate code, code expansion display the full code that will be